'Airport Hotels' is one category of properties that you'll find in every city, no matter where you are in the world.

 Located close to, well, the airport, these properties are often preferred by business travellers, people in transit, and even leisure travellers looking to explore the city within a short period of time.

 Let's dig deeper into this discussion!
-But before we proceed, let's just make sure we're on the same page about airport hotels, their location, and unique selling points.
+But before we proceed, let's just make sure we're on the same page about airport hotels, their location, unique selling points, and what differentiate their revenue management strategy from other types of hotel properties.

 Table of contents for this article: